 You’ll need to create an f2pool account before mining Ethereum.
 If you don’t have one yet, please click here to register.

 Set a username.
 This will be required for configuration.
 You are free to create multiple subaccounts to monitor your workers/miners.

-Now add your Ethereum wallet address created in Step 1 and add enter it in the payout settings.
+Now add your Ethereum wallet address created in Step 1 and enter it in the payout settings.
 You can set a payout threshold and check hashrate changes and your rewards once you start contributing mining power.

 You can add or change your payout address in your Payout Settings. f2pool distributes mining revenues on a daily basis to every user who reaches the payout threshold.

 Step 3: Configuration

-Now that you have a wallet and an f2pool username, you can proceed to obtain the mining software for your mining device.
+Now that you have a wallet and an f2pool username, you can proceed to obtaining the mining software for your mining device.